-- (7) Lead-containing platinized platinum electrodes are used in specialised instruments for measurements which require certain measurement qualities such as wide range, high accuracy, or high reliability for high concentration of acid and alkali. - (8) Due to the lack of reliable alternatives, a substitution or elimination of lead in the applications concerned is currently scientifically and technically impracticable for certain measurement instruments.
-The renewal of the exemption is consistent with Regulation (EC) No 1907/2006 of the European Parliament and of the Council and thus does not weaken the environmental and health protection afforded by it. - (9) It is, therefore, appropriate to grant the renewal of the exemption. - (10) The exemption should be renewed for the maximum duration of 7 years until 31 December 2025, in accordance with Article 4(3) and the third subparagraph of Article 5(2) of Directive 2011/65/EU.
-In view of the results of the ongoing efforts to find a reliable substitution, the duration of the exemption is unlikely to have adverse impacts on innovation. - (11) Directive 2011/65/EU should therefore be amended accordingly,
+- (7) Due to the lack of reliable alternatives, a substitution or elimination of DEHP is still scientifically and technically impracticable for certain rubber parts used in engine systems.
+The requested exemption is consistent with Regulation (EC) No 1907/2006 of the European Parliament and of the Council and thus does not weaken the environmental and health protection afforded by it. - (8) It is, therefore, appropriate to grant the requested exemption by including the applications covered by it in Annex III to Directive 2011/65/EU with respect to electrical and electronic equipment of category 11 of Annex I to Directive 2011/65/EU. - (9) The exemption should be granted for the maximum validity period of 5 years starting from 22 July 2019, in accordance with Article 4(3) and the first subparagraph of Article 5(2) of Directive 2011/65/EU.
+In view of the results of the ongoing efforts to find a reliable substitution, the duration of the exemption is unlikely to have adverse impacts on innovation. - (10) Directive 2011/65/EU should therefore be amended accordingly,